 This year, we opened two of three flyovers on the 290/130 Flyovers Project-months ahead of schedule, providing free-flowing, direct connections between the two roadways.
+We anticipate full project completion by January 2021.
 In East Austin, the 183 South Project is quickly approaching the finish line, marking the first time since the 1970s that this critical highway has seen added capacity or improvements.